Are you looking to drive organic traffic to your website? You need to stay up to date on SEO trends, namely Google’s core algorithm update.

 Here’s what Google suggests:

-- Share original insights, data, and reporting
+- Share original insights, data, and reporting for higher-ranking content

 - Answer questions thoroughly